A Violent Prosecutor

-A Violent Prosecutor is a 2016 South Korean crime comedy film directed by Lee Il-hyung, produced by Guk Su Ran and starring Hwang Jung-min and Gang Dong-won.
+A Violent Prosecutor is a 2016 South Korean crime comedy film written and directed by Lee Il-hyung, produced by Han Jae-duk, Yoon Jong-bin, and Guk Su-ran, and starring Hwang Jung-min and Gang Dong-won.
 It was released in South Korea on February 3, 2016, by Showbox.

 Plot

-Byun Jae-Wook (Hwang Jung-min) is a short-tempered prosecutor who only pursues the truth.
+Byun Jae-wook is a short-tempered prosecutor who only pursues the truth.
 He is notorious for his rough and tough investigations.
-A suspect who is a small-time criminal, under the interrogation of Byun Jae-Wook, is then found dead.
-All the evidence indicate Byun Jae-Wook as the criminal.
-Byun Jae-Wook is prosecuted and gets 15 years in prison.
+A suspect who is a small-time criminal, under the interrogation of Jae-wook, is then found dead.
+All the evidence indicate Jae-wook as the criminal.
+Jae-wook is prosecuted and gets 15 years in prison.

 At first he is ill-treated by the prisoners.
 He helps some guards to avoid court room fees and in other legal matters.
 This gains him a special position in prison.
 He helps out both the officers and prisoners who are in jail through his legal knowledge and experiences.
 This makes prisoners loyal to him and he treats them well whenever he receives gifts from the guards.
 He shares food and cigarettes to other inmates.
-People in jail call him "Sir Young Gam" which means Elder.One day a man who owns a company comes to him and asks advice regarding a man he beat up because of raping his daughter.
+People in jail call him "Sir Young Gam" which means Elder.
+One day a man who owns a company comes to him and asks advice regarding a man he beat up because of raping his daughter.
 He gives him an answer.
-The prisoner then asks what he could do for Jae wook, answering he would know at a later time.
+The prisoner then asks what he could do for Jae-wook, answering he would know at a later time.

-Five years later, Byun Jae-Wook meets young fraudster Chi-Won (Gang Dong-won), in prison.
-Chi-Won knows details about Byun Jae-Wook's case.
-Byun Jae-Wook trains Chi-Won to carry out his plan outside of prison.
-Using his knowledge as a former prosecutor, he gets Chi-Won free.
-Byun Jae-Wook prepares a counterattack on those who framed him.
+Five years later, Jae-wook meets young fraudster Chi-won, in prison.
+Chi-won knows details about Jae-wook's case.
+Jae-wook trains Chi-won to carry out his plan outside of prison.
+Using his knowledge as a former prosecutor, he gets Chi-won free.
+Jae-wook prepares a counterattack on those who framed him.